If you’ve arrived here, it’s because you’re ready to explore your truth — and that’s powerful.

 Benji’s Breakdown: The Psychology of Silent Treatment

-Rick’s Reflection: How It Feels from the Inside
+Rick’s Reflection: How It Feels From the Inside

 Common Silent Treatment Patterns

-• Ghosting during conflict
+Ghosting during tension.

 Benji’s Tip: How to Spot Silent Treatment

-• Do you feel small, invisible, or erased when it happens?
+Do you feel erased when he withdraws?

 Rick’s Last Word: What I Wish I’d Known